Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Analysis, Results, and Discussion

-We first briefly describe the ousiogram in Fig.~\ref{fig:meaning.ousiometer9000_VAD001_2_noname} (see the Figure's caption for more detail), and then contend with the non-orthogonality of the VAD framework.
+We first briefly describe the ousiogram in Fig.~\ref{fig:meaning.ousiometer9010_VAD012_2_noname} (see the Figure's caption for more detail), and then contend with the non-orthogonality of the VAD framework.

-As a guide, we label the cardinal directions for valence $\Mvalence$ and dominance $\Mdominance$ by the standard (if problematic) bipolar adjectives anchoring the semantic differentials \semdiff{negative}{positive} and \semdiff{submissive}{dominant}.
+As a guide, we label the cardinal directions for valence $\Mvalence$ and dominance $\Mdominance$ by the standard (if problematic) bipolar adjectival pairs anchoring the semantic differentials \semdiff{negative}{positive} and \semdiff{submissive}{dominant}.
 The intercardinal directions are then combinations of these adjectives (e.g., submissive-positive).
-We label all other ousiograms in the same fashion with appropriate bipolar adjectives.
+We label all other ousiograms in the same fashion with appropriate bipolar adjectival pairs.

-Given that we have shifted the VAD scores to lie in [-$\onehalf$,+$\onehalf$], the two dimensional histogram of Fig.~\ref{fig:meaning.ousiometer9000_VAD001_2_noname} shows that the NRC VAD lexicon accesses much of the available $\Mvalence$-$\Mdominance$ plane.
+Given that we have shifted the VAD scores to lie in [-$\onehalf$,+$\onehalf$], the two dimensional histogram of Fig.~\ref{fig:meaning.ousiometer9010_VAD012_2_noname} shows that the NRC VAD lexicon accesses much of the available $\Mvalence$-$\Mdominance$ plane.
 The marginal distributions at the top and right show that both valence and dominance are well dispersed, with dominance exhibiting some minor asymmetry.
 The dark triangles indicate the medians for each marginal.

 We show words using two kinds of annotations: At the extremes of the histogram's boundary and internally along the cardinal and intercardinal axes.
 (See Ref.~\cite{warriner2013a} for scatter plots with perimeter annotations.)
 For words on the boundary, we automatically construct and segment a convex hull for the histogram, determine normals to each segment, and annotate the closest word.
 Internally, we find words closest to points along the eight outgoing lines.
 We leave the third dimension aside (here, arousal $\Marousal$).
-Both the bin width for the underlying histogram and the spacing of annotations are tunable, and we avoid repetition of words.
+Both the bin width for the underlying histogram and the spacing of annotations are tunable, and we avoid annotating a word more than once.

 Ousiograms will have two main benefits for us.
 First, they give us a way to check that words line up with prescribed axes.
 Second, and crucially for our later work here, when we move to a potential new framework, ousiograms will help us to interpret the underlying axes.